maxsal/epiq/onboarding/protocol.md

 ## Incentives

-Two incentive schemes are being randomly assigned as part of the pilot subsample for EPI-Q:
+For the initial launch of EPI-Q,  participants will be able to select one of two incentives:
 1. A free ancestry results (based on DNA they have previously provided through their participation in MGI)
 2. A $10 gift card reward

-The IRB will be amended prior to the full roll-out clarifying the incentive scheme to be used for all participants.
+If necessary, the IRB will be amended prior to the full roll-out clarifying the incentive scheme to be used for all participants.

 ## End of Participation